pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 either by changing the example YAML or your pipeline.

 ## Download, upload, and stage product to Tanzu Operations Manager

-For this guide, we're going to add the [TAS][tas] product.
+For this guide, we're going to add the [VMware Tanzu Application Service for VMs](https://network.pivotal.io/products/elastic-runtime) product.

 ### Download

-Before setting the pipeline, we will have to create a config file for [`download-product`][download-product] in order to download TAS from Tanzu Network.
+Before setting the pipeline, create a config file for [`download-product`](../tasks.md#download-product) to download Tanzu Application Service from Tanzu Network.

 Create a `download-tas.yml`.